QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Experimental Results

 \section{Experimental Results}

-We benchmark an image classification task of two classes: damaged buildings and intact buildings.
-As the two classes are highly imbalanced {between damaged and intact buildings}, it can also be considered as an anomaly detection task, i.e., detecting damaged buildings in the whole dataset.
+We benchmark an image classification task with two classes: damaged and intact buildings.
+Due to the significant class imbalance, it can also be viewed as an anomaly detection task, i.e., detecting damaged buildings within the entire dataset.